Available courses

 Warning: Watching this video alone DOES NOT authorize you to give Solu-Cortef!
 You must hold a current MAT Solu-Cortef Certificate in order to administer Solu-Cortef to children in your care.

-Important Information: Providers wishing to be authorized to administer Solu-Cortef to children in their care must successfully complete both MAT Solu-Cortef Part 1 (online) and MAT Solu-Cortef Part 2 (in the classroom) to earn an official MAT Solu-Cortef Certificate.
+Important Information: Providers wishing to be certified to administer Solu-Cortef to children in their care must successfully complete all required training components of the MAT Solu-Cortef Course.
+Please visit MAT Solu-Cortef Part 1 to learn more.

-Course Overview: The MAT Epilepsy Course provides instruction on the management of epilepsy in a child day program environment and covers administering medications and treatments that a child with epilepsy may need, including rectal medications, seizure rescue nasal sprays and vagus nerve stimulator treatments.
+Course Overview: The MAT Epilepsy Course provides instruction on the management of epilepsy in a child day program environment and covers administering medications and treatments that a child with epilepsy may need, including rectal medications, seizure rescue nasal sprays and vagus nerve stimulation treatments.

 Warning: You are not authorized to administer medications to children using the skills covered in this course until you have successfully completed both MAT Epilepsy Part 1 (online) and MAT Epilepsy Part 2 (classroom).
 You must complete both parts 1 and 2 to earn an official MAT Epilepsy Certificate, which certifies you to administer the medications covered in this course.